 Our guest posts are really valuable to our readers – expanding on the foundational and growth work we do with our clients.
 A big thank to you to Linzee for pulling together this post to help give you, our reader, a great insight into this necessary element to raising awareness of your business.

-Linzee works with our digital partners Social Intelligence, where she works closely with their social media implementation team to extend the reach of their clients’ stories and content across to traditional and digital media.
+Linzee works with our digital partners Harbour 32, where she works closely with their social media implementation team to extend the reach of their clients’ stories and content across to traditional and digital media.

 Linzee Kottman is a PR Consultant with more than 15 years’ experience helping businesses and the public sector understand, embrace and benefit from public relations.
 You can email her or reach out to her via Facebook.